To help us as ringing teachers understand how long we should continue to work with learners we need to learn about the learning process.

-Learners will be ringing on open bells and they need a variety of bells to help them develop their skills.
+Learners will be ringing on open bells and they need to ring on a variety of bells to help them develop their skills.
 The feedback they receive through the rope from the bell is an extremely good tutor.

-In this final stage of learning errors are rare, performance has become consistent and fluid.
+In this final stage of learning, errors are rare and performance has become consistent and fluid.
 The movements are well learned and stored in the long-term memory of the brain as a movement pattern.
 Bell handling has become automatic and involves little or no conscious effort.

 Characteristics of the Expert

-At this point the brain now has spare conscious capacity and it can give this spare attention to focusing on learning new things such as call changes, plain hunting and method ringing.
+At this point the brain now has spare conscious capacity and it can give this spare attention to focusing on learning new things such as Call Changes, Plain Hunt and method ringing.

-It should be noted that not all performers reach this stage which may explain why older learners who are naturally less coordinated than younger ringers find it harder to develop their method ringing.
+It should be noted that not all performers reach this stage,, which may explain why older learners who can be less coordinated than younger ringers can find it harder to develop their method ringing.
 They still have to use a large part of the brain to consciously control the bell!

 To retain the new skilled performance at this level it must be constantly practised to reinforce the movement pattern.
 At this time coaches can diversify practice conditions; this is the time to take your learner on a ringing outing.